EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Appendix

-To illustrate why some code requires more execution time and memory usage during the code execution procedure, we provide a case illustration in \cref{fig:example_memory_usage_0301}.
+As shown in \cref{tab:0301_algorithm_subset}, we can observe that most of the three most inefficient pieces of code are implemented by DP, backtracking, and BFS.
+In this section, we provide the comparison of GPT-3.5-turbo-0301 generated code and canonical solution to analyze why LLM-generated code is inefficient\footnote{We demonstrate DP example in \cref{fig:gpt_dp}.}.

+\textbf{BFS} We provide the worst-case illustration for BFS in \cref{fig:example_memory_usage_0301}.
 We can observe that the code completed by GPT-3.5-turbo-0301 is less efficient in terms of memory usage compared to our \textit{canonical\_solution}.
 Specifically, GPT-3.5-turbo-0301's code employs a standard BFS with a list-based queue, alongside a set for tracking visited states and deadends.
 The space complexity for this solution includes O(N) for deadends and visited states, and potentially O($10^4$) for the queue, as it may store all possible lock combinations in the worst-case scenario.
 The breadth of the search linearly expands with the number of steps, as each step introduces multiple neighbors into the queue.
 Conversely, \textit{canonical\_solution} adopts a more sophisticated approach with a two-way BFS, utilizing two dictionaries for tracking the search from both ends and two deques for managing the queues.
 The space complexity remains O(N) for deadends, similar to Solution 1, but each dictionary and deque can grow up to O($10^4$) in the worst-case scenario.
 However, the two-way BFS approach significantly condenses the search breadth by converging from both ends, reducing the overall memory consumption.